-Upland Junior High School recognizes the importance of punctuality and regular attendance.
-The staff keeps accurate records of attendance for all students.
-Parents of students with poor attendance are contacted through telephone, mail, and appointments to schedule Student Attendance Review Team (SART) meetings.
-Students with poor attendance due to medical issues are referred to the school nurse.
-Students who continue to be chronically-absent and have been in a SART meeting may be referred to the Student Attendance Review Board (SARB).
-When this official action is taken, students may ultimately be referred to the San Bernardino County District Attorney's Office with a request for prosecution for the parent and/or the student.
+Hillside High School recognizes the importance of punctuality and regular attendance.
+The staff of Hillside High School keeps accurate records of attendance for all students.
+Administration works with students to build a schedule that best fits the needs of our students and allows them to have positive attendance.
+Parents of students with poor attendance are contacted and the student may lose a class if they have been awarded more than six.
+Students with poor attendance due to medical issues are referred to the school nurse and placed in Home Hospital or Independent Studies if necessary.
+Should attendance problems continue, official action is taken, which could result in a referral to the School Attendance Review Board.
+Students may ultimately be referred to the San Bernardino County District Attorney's Office with a request for Prosecution for the parent and/or the student.